 Tax-Free Savings Accounts

 If you earn interest on or take dividends from a Tax-Free Savings Account, this interest is not taxed.
 In fact, it is not even subjected to tax when you withdraw the funds.

-However, as of 2015, the CRA has begun to look closely at investors who are amassing significant amounts — six figures or more — in their TFSAs.
+However, over the past few years, the CRA has looked closely at investors who are amassing significant amounts — six figures or more — in their TFSAs.
 Although the funds are meant to be tax-free, the CRA has begun to take the stand that the money is essentially employment income if the account holders are spending large amounts of time making trades and boosting their earnings.

 Taxes on the Investments in Your Child’s Name